Old-Timer

 What will our future counterparts laugh at?
 Segways?
 “Smokeless” cigarettes?
 Swiffers?
 Will they seem as foolish as some of these?

 Some of my favorites from the Life Magazine piece follow.
-Read the rest of this entry »
+Continue reading 20/20 Hindsight

 Key Stone